dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 * An active account with **DNSMadeEasy**.
 Every DNSMadeEasy plan allows for secondary DNS Setup.
 * Your domain [is pointing to the DNSimple nameservers](/articles/pointing-domain-to-dnsimple)

-Getting started with Secondary DNS is possible from the DNS section of the domain management page.
+You can get started with Secondary DNS from the DNS section of the domain management page.

 ![DNS management page](/files/setup-secondary-dns.png)